 Long-term investments are supposed to help you build wealth over time.
 If you’re a homeowner and part of the 35-44 age group that believes the stock market is a better investment, you should consider selling your home and investing more.

 If the housing market cools, it could be harder to sell your home and turn a profit.
-It can be a lengthy process with realtor fees and even more money to get it market ready.
+It can be a lengthy process with real estate commission fees and even more money to get it market ready.

 If you’re looking for some cash and don’t want to make it such a laborious process, you can consider working with Sundae.

-We buy homes as-is for the best price and can offer $10,000 in cash advances to help you transition to a new place.
+We help sellers connect with the largest network of home investors through Sundae’s marketplace.
+Pick from a range of offers and move on your timeline.
 Our work is done at a large scale which helps us take less profit and offer a higher price, keeping the consumer in mind.
 If you have questions, get in touch with us to learn more.

 Further reading: How to Sell a House That Needs Work